 What more drugs?

-The real issue that should be addressed is to work out ways to have more government funded medical detox facilities and actually wean addicts off all drugs and prescription meds, with the exception of those meds for a person that has been specifically prescribed for a real physical diagnosed condition.
+The real issue that should be addressed is to work out ways to have more government-funded medical detox facilities and actually wean addicts off all drugs and prescription meds, with the exception of those meds for a person that has been specifically prescribed for a real physical diagnosed condition.
 But to take someone off Fentanyl by putting them on Suboxone or some other drug without proper wean down from that drug also is just not wanting to help people.
 Why not help a family member who wishes to come off of Methadone, but instead being told; “No, you have to stay on the methadone program”, why?
 Because of the over 50,000 clients on the program at $7 to $15 a daily dose!

 Private versus Funded

-In any case whether you want a government drug rehab or private addiction treatment facility it may be best to consult a drug addiction referral counselors.
+In any case, whether you want a government drug rehab or private addiction treatment facility it may be best to consult a drug addiction referral counsellor.
 This person is knowledgeable as to treatment programs and will be able to help you understand the differences between the funded and the private drug rehab centers.
 Drug and alcohol addiction can be a thing of the past but you need to act for something to happen; call 1888-488-8434 to find help.